information1222pm-collab/MemecoinHunter/replit.md

 ### October 10, 2025 - Free Access Update
 - **Subscription Restrictions Removed**: All features are now available to all authenticated users free of charge
+- **$10,000 Paper Trading Capital**: Every new member automatically receives $10,000 in virtual trading money to audit and test the platform's capabilities
 - Users no longer need premium or pro subscriptions to access API keys, audit logs, or any other features
 - Authentication is still required for security, but subscription tiers no longer limit functionality
-- Updated documentation to reflect free access model
+- Updated documentation to reflect free access model with paper trading

 ### September 19, 2025 - Scanner Expansion & Comprehensive Coverage
 - **Massive Scanner Expansion**: Expanded from 8 to 47+ tokens actively tracked